Building Object Applications That Work

 What You Will Learn

 By reading Building Object Applications you will gain a thorough understanding of how the entire object-oriented development process works.
-Furthermore you will gain a detailed understanding of all phases of OO development in a coherent and consistent manner.
+You will gain a detailed understanding of all phases of OO development in a coherent and consistent manner.

 Book Organization